 Dr Shari Daya

-- McEwan, Cheryl and Daya, Shari (forthcoming) 'Geography, culture and global change’ in Daniels, P., Bradshaw, M., Shaw, D. & Sidaway, J. Human Geography, Issues for the 21st Century.
+McEwan, Cheryl and Daya, Shari (2016) ‘Geography, culture and global change’ in Daniels, Peter, Bradshaw, Michael, Shaw, Denis and Sidaway, James (eds.)
+An Introduction to Human Geography, Issues for the 21st Century.
+5th ed.
 London: Pearson.